 More than one-third of all Americans rent their home.
 CNBC reports that 36 percent of Americans rent their home instead of owning it.
 That number is the highest it’s been since 1965.

 With the increase of rental properties in the United States, the rate at which injuries occur on rental properties is increasing, too.
 When injuries occur on a rental property, it can be hard to know who is legally accountable for the damages that result.
-Our Las Vegas personal injury attorneys explain what you need to know about injuries on rental property.
+Our Las Vegas personal injury law firm will explain what you need to know about injuries on rental property.

 Who Is Responsible for a Personal Injury that Occurs On Rental Property?